-An important step in the clinical examinations is conducting a biting test.15 Various techniques have been recommended, such as biting on burlew wheels, rubber wheels, cotton tip applicators, moist cotton rolls, and commercial biting applicators.
-Ailor14 suggested using a biting applicator, positioned so that pressure is placed first on the filling and then the tooth cusps to differentiate between biting pain from restorations and microleakage/pain from COF.
-A significant pain response to biting, experienced on release of biting pressure, is referred to as either "rebound pain" or "relief pain".15 Kahler et al.11 explained that the pain associated with release of pressure results from fluid movement as the crack rapidly closes.
-This can be used diagnostically, as suggested by Ailor,14 by having the patient bite on a moist cotton roll.
-If "rebound" pain occurs on release, there is a higher likelihood that one of the two opposing teeth has a COF (Fig.11).
+An important step in the clinical examinations is conducting a biting test.16 Various techniques have been recommended, such as biting on Burlew Wheels, rubber wheels, cotton tip applicators, moist cotton rolls, and commercial biting applicators.
+To differentiate between biting pain from restorations and microleakage/pain from COF, a biting applicator can be placed separately on either the restoration or the cusps.
+The result may suggest a leaky restoration or a COF.
+Another clue to the possibility of COF is the response to biting.
+A significant pain response to biting, experienced on release of biting pressure, is referred to as either "rebound pain" or "relief pain".16 Kahler et al.11 explained that the pain associated with release of pressure results from fluid movement as the crack rapidly closes.
+This can be used diagnostically by having the patient bite on a moist cotton roll.
+If "rebound" pain occurs on release, there is a higher likelihood that one of the two opposing teeth has a COF (Figure 11).